hipe/tmx/brazen/doc/issues/028-entity-collection-via-git-config.md

-hence we are left with conversion work to do: going into and coming out of the collection we need to convert dashes to underscores in field names. furthermore we haven't yet said anything about all the other kinds of characters, like numbers, mixed case names and beyond.
+hence we are left with conversion work to do: going into and coming out of the collection we need to convert dashes to underscores in field names. furthermore we haven't yet said anything about all the other kinds of characters, like numbers, mixed case names and others.

 as it stands this is work left for the client to do; the collection merely borks with a message when invalid names are passed. and this is